 - Debentures: It is a debt instrument which the companies and the government issue to the public.
 Though the rate of interest is quite high on debentures, they are not by any collateral or security.

 - Term Loans: The fund acquired by the company from the bank at a floating or fixed rate of interest is known as a term loan.
 This is an appropriate source of fund for the companies which have a good and strong financial position.

-- Public Deposits: The management invite public through advertisements to create deposits in the company to meet the medium or long term financial needs of the company such as working capital requirements and enjoy a fixed rate of interest on it.
+- Public Deposits: The management invite public through advertisements to create deposits in the company.
+It facilitates meeting up the medium or long term financial needs of the company, such as working capital requirements and enjoy a fixed rate of interest on it.

 Factors Determining Capital Structure

 The business is affected by its internal and external environment.
 There are multiple related factors which affect capital structure decisions:

 Nature of Business: The form of market structure, the company, is operating into, determines its capital structure.
 For instance, a business functioning monopolistic competition market where profit is low, it must prefer shareholder’s capital.

 Cost of Capital: The company must prefer the funds which have a low cost of capital so that the shareholder’s earnings can be increased.

 Debt-Equity Ratio: Having a sound or low debt-equity ratio is the aim of the management.
 This is because debt is a liability but acts as a cheap source of funds; however, equity is the giving away of business ownership and more expensive source of fund.

 EBIT-EPS Analysis: The management can prepare a suitable capital structure by analysing the earnings before interest and taxes and the earning per share.
 If the EBIT is higher than the EPS, the company must go for sources of debts.